-- UCEAP Course Catalog: See a list of courses students have taken on this program.
+- UCEAP Course Catalog: See a list of courses UC students have taken on this program.
 This is not a current representation of course offerings on this program.
-Reference the above links to review recent course offerings
+Reference the above link to review recent course offerings.

 - Campus Credit Abroad: Learn the types of credit (major, minor, general education, elective) students from your campus received at this location.

 The University of Commerce Luigi Bocconi is a rigorous university.
 You can expect the workload to be comparable to work at UC, with a significant amount of time required for studying.

 At the start of the term, professors may hand out detailed syllabi and reading lists.
 Many professors also provide readers with important articles and excerpts.
 In order to ensure you get the appropriate UC credit for the coursework you take abroad, it is critical that you retain all such information, as well as lecture notes and any papers or projects you produce for your courses.

 Final exams cover the entire semester’s work and are mostly written.
 Listen closely at the Bocconi orientation for information on signing up for exams, as following the university’s procedure is critical to your success.

 There is a special exam period at the end of the fall semester created specifically for international students that runs from mid-to-late December and will allow you to return to your home campus in time for the winter quarter or spring semester.